Man3om/Door_Locker_Security/README.md

 # Door_Locker_Security
-Developing a system to unlock a door using a password.
+Developing a system to unlock a door using a password (Atmega 32).

 ## Software Architecture Layers: